APC by Schneider Electric: Symmetra

 APC Symmetra LX is a line of uninterruptible power supply products, aimed at network and server applications.
 Symmetras come in power configurations ranging from 4 kVA to 16 kVA.
 Symmetras are built for use in a data center (in a 19-inch rack for example).
-They include features such as integrated manageability, hot-swappability, user replaceable power, and battery and intelligence modules.
-Typical applications include web and other application servers, IP based and traditional PBX voice solutions, and enterprise type network switches.
+They include features such as integrated manageability, hot-swappability, user-replaceable power, and battery and intelligence modules.

 Smart-UPS

 APC Smart-UPS is a line of smaller units intended for home and office use, available as floor-standing and rackmount versions.
 With the exception of the Smart-UPS Online series (SURT and SRT models), Smart-UPS units are line-interactive UPS systems, running their outputs off the inverters only when the grid power is unavailable.

 PowerChute

-PowerChute is a computer program by APC used to control the uninterruptible power supplies (UPS) the company produces.
-It provides unattended shutdown of servers and workstations in the event of an extended power outage.
-It also monitors and logs the UPS status.
-Some versions with reduced functionality are shipped together with the UPS units sold by APC, while other versions are sold separately.
+PowerChute is a computer program by APC designed to control and manage UPS systems.
+It facilitates unattended shutdown of servers and workstations during extended power outages and provides monitoring and logging of UPS status.
+Versions vary to cater to different user needs and environments.

 PowerChute Business Edition requires servers to be connected via serial port or USB to the monitored Smart-UPS equipment.
 It provides UPS management and safe server shutdown for up to 25 servers.
-UPS Network Management Cards made by APC enable UPS management by directly connecting the UPS to the network with its own IP address, avoiding dependence or the need for a server, which is particularly useful in wiring closets where frequently no servers are present.
+UPS Network Management Cards made by APC enable UPS management by directly connecting the UPS to the network with its own IP address, avoiding dependence or the need for a server, which can be useful in wiring closets where no servers are present.
 PowerChute Network Shutdown, together with the UPS Network Management Card, enables safe server shutdown by communicating over a network to any network-enabled APC Smart-UPS (those that contain a UPS network management card).